Ekitji/Files/README.md

 Run the script and check the results in console or GridView (excel look-a-like)

-## LOLDriverScanner With Certificate Signature check
+## LOLDriverScanner With Certificate Signature data
 https://www.loldrivers.io/api/drivers.json

 Download the LOLDriverScanner with certsign script and download the drivers.json file (link above, sorry no webrequest included, dont like pwsh talking to internet =] )